Parent & Carer Information

 What is a Foundation Diploma?

 This is a post A-Level one year course that prepares the student for degree-level study with a maximum value of 285 UCAS points and has Pass, Merit and Distinction outcomes.
-This course is free for 19 year olds.

 What is the IBCP?

 The International Baccalaureate Careers Programme (IBCP) is an internationally-recognised framework of career-related education for post-16 students that seeks to develop confident, critical thinkers who are prepared for modern life and equipped with the cross-cultural skills needed to succeed in their future careers, within the UK and across the world.

 For more information, please visit our Fees, Finance and Funding page.

 Why does my child/young person have to take English/Maths?